 To register for the workshop, you will need to complete the following steps:

-2. You MUST have a TPN.Health profile to attend this event.
-You will be directed to sign up or sign in to TPN.Health before being able to complete your registration.
-Once you sign up or sign in you will be directed to the workshop registration page to complete your order.
+- You MUST have a TPN.health profile to attend this event.
+You will be directed to sign up or sign in to TPN.health before being able to complete your registration.
+Once you sign up or sign in you will be directed to the workshop registration page to complete your registration.

-3. You MUST use the email address associated with your TPN.Health profile at checkout.
+- You MUST use the email address associated with your TPN.health profile at registration.
 This is important for tracking purposes.